We all make goals and we make them for many reasons. They can help us be productive in both our personal and professional lives.

 Give yourself a timeline by planning dates for weigh-ins, with specific weight goals for each weigh-in date.

 Keep track of how you’re doing.
-If the steps you have in your plan aren’t giving measurable results than you can change your plan.
+If the steps you have in your plan aren’t giving measurable results then you can change your plan.

 It can also help to have a place where you write all these things down.
 Some even find it helpful to hang up your planned goals where you can see them every day.
 It can also help to place your plans in the most relevant place.
 For example, if your goal is about losing weight it would make sense to keep your goal chart in the kitchen, or near your treadmill.
 If your goal is about work then you’ll want to keep your goal chart in your workspace.